 Onboarding Express accounts

 If you’re onboarding Express accounts, Stripe collects all the user requirements information for you (excluding any fields you choose to prefill).
-For instructions on how to add an OAuth link to your webpage, refer to Using Connect with Express accounts.
+For instructions on how to onboard Express accounts, refer to Using Connect with Express accounts.

 Onboarding Custom accounts

 If you’re onboarding Custom accounts, Stripe can collect the user requirements information for you with Connect Onboarding.
 Create the connected account, providing any required fields you already have in the account creation request.
 After that, create an account link and redirect your user to that account link so they can provide the rest of the required information.
 Make sure to set up a webhook to collect any new requirements that become due.